jennyzeng/CourseScheduling/README.md

 You can refer to the example.py to see how the data is loaded to the course scheduling graph and how to generate a schedule.
 Instead of using txt files to store data, it is also possible to build a database, and input preprocessed data into the Course Scheduling API.

 ## Recent Update
 I formed a team after I finalize the research project.
-Now we are working on building a website for the course scheduling algorithm, and the expected deadline for its release is late-August， 2017.
+Now we are working on building a website for the course scheduling algorithm, and the expected release time is late-August, 2017.
 If you have any suggestions, feel free to email me.

 ## Reports
 ### Final Report